platformsh/platformsh-docs/src/administration/integrations/gluescript.md

 # GlueScript

-Gluescript scripts are powered by a lightweight Javascript engine that allows you to run  a script on any activity within Platform.sh, this opens a whole world of new automation use-cases including, but not limited to calling external web services.
+Gluescript is powered by  a lightweight JavaScript engine that allows you to run  a script on any activity within Platform.sh.
+This opens a whole world of new automation use-cases including, but not limited to calling external web services.

-This is not a full-blown Javascript runtime, and you can't use NPM or import libraries.
-Keep it short and sweet.
+This is an **Alpha release**, and while the JavaScript API itself will be relatively stable, the script management will undoubtedly change.

-This is very much an **Alpha release**, and while the Javascript API itself will probably be stable enough, the script management will undoubtedly change.
-For the momenbt you would simply post a `.js` file to our REST API to create the integration.
+Scripts are deployed by POSTing a `.js` file to our REST API to create the integration.

-> **CAVEAT**: Currently errors are silent so this is not for the faint of heart.
+> **CAVEATS**: Currently errors are silent so this is not for the faint-of-heart.
+This is not a full-blown JavaScript runtime, and you can't use NPM or import libraries.

 ## Exposed Javascript APIS

-While you don't get to have NPM Glusescripts come with a bunch of helpers that make it very useful.
+[there are helpers, what helpers?]

 ## Project API